Leah Rainer Acupuncture

 Spring is ruled by wood.
 This is an element of growth, change, planning, and creation.
 Without room to properly express itself, wood can become angry and righteous.
 It is the power of a weed to grow through a cement sidewalk, or a dandelion to grow relentlessly in your yard.
 Wood asks us to move more, to reach out, to dream, and to act.
 In our bodies, wood rules our circulation and our tendons.
 It keeps us bending and stretching, and gets our blood moving out to our furthest reaches.

 The acupuncture point I always think of most when I consider the wood element is Liver 3.
 This point is found on the top of the foot in the space between your big toe and your second toe.
 It is used to improve circulation, reduce stagnation, and can be effective in treating body pain, headaches, dizziness, eye issues, anger and irritability, and helps to regulate the menstrual cycle.
-For a little spring self care, you can massage this area into the most tender point.
+For a little spring self care, you can massage this area.
+You’ll know you’re in the right spot when it feels tender or slightly bruised with pressure.

 Use this time to start thinking about where in your life you could use a growth spurt.
 Think about the tight parts of your body that could use a little extra movement.
 We are just entering the time of year full of the most potential energy- how will you use it?